jnggerg/Prediction-creator-gui-tool/README.md

 A simple Python project using a local SQLite database with FastAPI and tkinter GUI for Twitch streamers and moderators to make creating predictions easier to run and set up, with optional AI recommendations using Langchain/OpenAI.

+## How it works
+- init.py install all the dependencies from requirements.txt, gets Twitch user access token and creates .env file
+- PredCreator.py (the main program) starts a uvicorn server hosting the SQLiteDB with SQLAlchemy locally and sets up FastAPI endpoints on a seperate thread (dbServer.py) and launches the tkinter GUI the user can interact with
+- TwitchApiHandler.py handles all the interactions with Twitch API, including getting refresh tokens if any request gets a 401 error in response
+- GenerateAiPred.py generates 5 recommended predictions with the current game streamed and the title of the stream as context using Langchain/OpenAi

 ## Getting Started

 ### Prerequisites